avishekchy45/SD-LAB-TASKS/README.md

-# SD-ASSIGNMENT
+# SD-LAB-TASKS

 ##### This repository is for "Software Development" lab tasks and assignments
 ---

 Course Code: CSE 338(V3)

-Course Name: Software Development
+Course Title: Software Development

 ---